-If you are thinking about visiting Guatemala in December, you are looking at one of the clearest, driest, coldest, busiest, and most magical months of the year.
-Guatemala in December is fireworks over Antigua on the night of the 7th, Christmas lights glowing on colonial churches, Posadas moving through neighborhood streets, a giant pole spinning men through the air in Chichicastenango on the 21st, tamales steaming in every kitchen on the 24th, and fireworks exploding across the entire country at midnight on Christmas Eve and New Year’s Eve.
+If you are thinking about visiting Guatemala in December, you are looking at one of the clearest, driest, coldest, busiest, and most festive months of the year.
+December is when Antigua glows with Christmas lights, Quema del Diablo opens the holiday season, Ciudad Vieja fills with the Danza de los 24 Diablos, Chichicastenango celebrates Santo Tomás with the Palo Volador, Posadas move through neighborhood streets, tamales steam in kitchens, and fireworks explode across the country at midnight on Christmas Eve and New Year’s Eve.

-If you want help building a Guatemala trip around December’s weather, Christmas traditions, the holidays, or where to actually be for New Year’s Eve, I can help you put together an itinerary here.
+For help building a Guatemala trip around December weather, Christmas traditions, Santo Tomás, Quema del Diablo, Lake Atitlán, Tikal, Antigua, or New Year’s Eve, I can help you put together an itinerary here.

 This guide is for

-✓ Travelers deciding if December works for their trip ✓ Anyone planning a Christmas or New Year’s trip ✓ People who want to know what’s actually happening, not just the weather
+✓ Travelers deciding if December works for their trip ✓ Anyone planning Christmas or New Year’s in Guatemala ✓ People who want the traditions, weather, crowds, and logistics explained clearly

 PLANNING YOUR TRIP